Dasharo/docs/docs/transparent-validation/twonkie/introduction.md

 Steps to flash firmware to the Twonkie:

-1. Download the latest firmware from [the project's release page](https://github.com/dojoe/Twonkie/releases)
+1. Download the latest firmware from [the project's release page](https://github.com/dojoe/Twonkie/releases) In our case, for Twonkie v2.0
-1. While holding the SW1 button on the Twonkie, connect it to your computer using a USB micro-B cable
+1. While **holding the SW1 button** on the Twonkie, connect it to your computer using a USB micro-B cable
 1. Verify in `lsusb` that the device has booted in DFU mode:

     ```bash
-    $ lsusb | grep 0483:df11
+    lsusb | grep 0483:df11
     Bus 003 Device 083: ID 0483:df11 STMicroelectronics STM Device in DFU Mode
     ```

+    > If not detected, the button was probably not pressed.

 1. Navigate to the location where you downloaded the firmware
 1. Flash the firmware:

+    > The command may take a long time to complete (~30 minutes).
+Do not be
+    > alarmed if progress appears to stop.
+The percentage counting should
+    > start after ~5 minutes.

     ```bash
-    $ sudo dfu-util -a 0 -s 0x08000000 -D ~/Downloads/twonkiev2-20230611.bin
+    sudo dfu-util -a 0 -s 0x08000000 -D ~/Downloads/twonkiev2-20230611.bin
     ```

-    > The command may take a long time to complete.
-Do not be alarmed if progress
-    > appears to stop.
+    > If you see ```DFU state(10) = dfuERROR, status(10) = Device's firmware is```
+    ```corrupt.
+It cannot return to run-time (non-DFU) operations```
+    > this is a status message from STM describing why DFU mode was entered.
+    > Flashing is probably working properly

-1. Disconnect and reconnect the newly flashed Twonkie to reboot it into the firmware
+1. Disconnect and reconnect the newly flashed Twonkie to reboot it into the
+   firmware
 1. Verify in `lsusb` that the device has booted into firmware:

     ```bash
-    $ lsusb | grep 18d1:500a
+    lsusb | grep 18d1:500a
     Bus 003 Device 084: ID 18d1:500a Google Inc. Twinkie
     ```